databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/ConfigureOverwatch/Configuration.md

 ### How it works
-Overwatch deployment is driven by a configuration file which will ultimately be loaded into the deployment as a csv format.
-This csv file will contain all the necessary details to perform the deployment.
+Overwatch deployment is driven by a configuration file which will ultimately be loaded into the deployment as a csv format or delta table.
+This configuration will contain all the necessary details to perform the deployment.
 Since CSVs are a bit cantankerous we've offered two different methods for building the configuration file.
 If you're good at VSCode or similar text editor and want to edit the CSV directly feel free to do so.
+We **strongly** recommend that you create a delta table with the csv file you just created and use that as your configuration input.

 **IF YOU INTEND TO USE EXCEL (RECOMMENDED)** note that Excel may alter several pieces of the CSV; thus we recommend you **complete all your edits in the .xlsx file** and then Save As a .csv extension.
 Before you upload the file spot-check the CSV